ionos-cloud/docker-machine-driver/docs/usage/troubleshooting.md

 # Troubleshooting

 Here is a quick troubleshooting guide which may help you to resolve issues you may be facing.
-We all know that something things do not go accordingly to the plan.
+We all know that sometimes things do not go according to the plan.

 ## Create Command - Unable to verify the Docker daemon